samapriya/awesome-gee-community-datasets/docs/projects/harvest.md

 ## Annual and in-season mapping of cropland at field scale with sparse labels

 Previously, we developed a method for binary classification of cropland that learns from sparse local labels and abundant global labels using a multi-headed LSTM and timeseries multispectral satellite inputs over one year.
 In this work, we present a new method that uses an autoregressive LSTM to classify cropland during the growing season (i.e., partially-observed time series).
 We used these methods to produce publicly-available 10m-resolution cropland maps in Kenya for the 2019-2020 and 2020-2021 growing seasons.
 These are the highest-resolution and most recent cropland maps publicly available for Kenya.
 These methods and associated maps are critical for scientific studies and decision-making at the intersection of food security and climate change.
+[Read the paper here](https://www.climatechange.ai/papers/neurips2020/29/paper.pdf)

 ![kenya_binary_probability](https://user-images.githubusercontent.com/6677629/116005494-cdd2fc80-a5cc-11eb-8d2d-eec240680174.gif)